Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 is used to drive the tests.
 Supported browsers are [Chromium](https://www.chromium.org/) and Google Chrome.
 The browser can be run headless (default) or headful (useful during test development).

-Any programs that should be tested must be deployed and running on some testserver (e.g. with `make run-dev` for the included examples).
+Any programs that should be tested must be deployed and running on some testserver (e.g. for the included examples we use `make run-dev`).
+The test suite accepts a list of URLs.

-An executable for concrete tests is also needed.
+An executable for particular tests is also needed.
 For a working example see `test/E2E.purs`.
 It can be run conveniently using `./test/ctl-e2e-test.sh`.

 ## How to Run the Included Examples